ericandbeethoven/Machine_Learning_UW/README.md

 Regression - FINISHED

-Clustering and Retrieval - Week 2 NN Search - Assignment 2
+Clustering and Retrieval - Week 3 K-means - In Progress